 shirataki Noodles – Definition – A Healthy Food

-shirataki noodles with just a few calories per serving may sound too good to be true.
-But a serving contains about the same number of calories as a cup of broth or a handful of arugulas.
-Shirataki noodles are made from glucomannan that comes from the konjac root.
+shirataki noodles with just a few calories per serving may sound too good.
+But a serving contains about the same calories as a cup of broth or a handful of arugulas.
+Shirataki noodles are made from glucomannan which comes from the konjac root.
 Glucomannan is a soluble fibre that absorbs a lot of water.
 Noodles made from glucomannan flour are about 3% fibre and 97% water, so it’s easy to see why they are low in calories.

 A Diet Food in shirataki Noodles

 shirataki noodles consist of water and starch from the roots of the konjac plant, which is a type of yam.
 Other names include “konjac noodles” or “miracle noodles.”

 Manufacturers make shirataki noodles by extracting starch from konjac roots.
 They then use this starch to create a block known as “Konyak.”